 Verdict

-Best Overall for Unbreakable Focus.
-Buy this if your doomscrolling habit is entirely out of control and you need an absolute physical barrier to stop it.
+Best Overall.
+Buy this if you lack the willpower to ignore your phone and need an absolute physical barrier to stop scrolling.

 Verdict